Sexual Abuse Lawyer in Boulder

 • Empower survivors to speak and reclaim control

 Our team will break the process into manageable steps so that you never feel lost.
 You decide how the case proceeds.
-We will focus on protecting your rights and safety.
+Our Boulder sexual abuse attorneys will focus on protecting your rights and safety.

 Who May Be Liable for Sexual Abuse

 Abusers often act with access provided by someone else.
 Many gain trust through jobs or positions inside institutions.
-In these cases, both the individual and the enabling organization can be held responsible.
+In these cases, both the individual and the enabling organization can be held responsible under the laws that govern liability in sexual abuse cases.
 That includes:

 • Churches and religious groups that protect known offenders